 The Border Pit can make a fantastic family pet.
 We always recommend proper introductions to a multi-pet household before you adopt.
 If you are bringing home a puppy, it’s generally going to be easier to get them to adapt to your home.
 This is simply because you can train the behavior you want from a very early age.
 The Border Pit is generally going to be good with strangers once they’ve’ been accepted by their family.

 There are many different mixes that will do just fine as family pets.
 But the Border Pit can make a GREAT companion, especially if you have lots of space and room to roam.
-This pup will live a very long time, is healthy, and will likely be one of the lowest cost dogs you’ll own.
+This pup will live a very long time, is healthy, and will likely be one of the lowest-cost dogs you’ll own.
 Yes, you’ll need to keep up with the grooming and taking care of the shedding.
-But if you can handle the maintenance, you’ll likely have a dog that might turn out to be the best friend you’ve never had!
+But if you can handle the maintenance, you’ll likely have a dog that might turn out to be the best friend you’ve ever had!